 Channel label Allows you to add a six character label, which is displayed on-screen when you tune to the channel entered in the Channel number option above.
 Press the up and down arrow button to scroll through the available characters.
 Continue to press the right arrow button to highlight the next space to add another character.
-Press the left arrow button to erase the label.

-Favorite channel (available only for Analog channels) The channel you entered for Channel number can be saved as a favorite channel.
+Favorite channel The channel you entered for Channel number can be saved as a favorite channel.
 You can have up to 6 favorite channels for your analog channels and 6 for your digital channels.
 Then use your FAV button on the remote to scroll through your favorite channels.